-The Nancy Grace Roman Space Telescope Research and Support Opportunities is a program element in the Research Oppor- tunities in Space and Earth Sciences (ROSES) 2022 announcement by NASA's Science Mission Directorate (SMD).
-This Program Element solicits proposals aimed at supporting Roman progress and exploiting the scientific and technical data from Roman.
+The Nancy Grace Roman Space Telescope Research and Support Opportunities is a program element in the Research Opportunities in Space and Earth Sciences (ROSES) 2022 announcement by NASA's Science Mission Directorate (SMD).
+Proposals related to this Program Element are aimed at supporting Roman progress and exploiting the scientific and technical data from Roman.